Low Carb Raspberry Crepes – Gluten Free

-Prepare the crepes by combining eggs, cream cheese, Swerve Sweetener, cinnamon and coconut flour in blender.
+- Prepare the crepes by combining eggs, cream cheese, So Nourished sweetener cinnamon and coconut flour in blender.
 Blend until nice and frothy.

-Take your nice and frosty bowl and beaters out of the freezer and pour a cup of heavy whipping cream into the bowl.
+- Take your frosty bowl and beaters out of the freezer and pour a cup of heavy whipping cream into the bowl.
 I like to add a pinch of powdered vanilla, but that is optional.
 Beat with your electric mixer until big and fluffy.
 Place bowl in fridge.

 - Take your pan and put on medium heat.
 You could add a bit of butter if you like.
 When the pan is hot, pour in a quarter of the egg mixture from the blender.
 Once you see bubbles forming, carefully flip the crepe and cook the other side.
 Repeat with the rest of the mixture.

 - Take each crepe and make a line of 1 tbsp whipped cream and 4 raspberries.
 Roll it up and present to your loved one who will be very impressed.
 Or eat them all yourself!